MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 Many sentences in Exwachil can be interpreted in more than one way out of context.
 Consider the following gloss:

+    ????????? ??? ??? ??? ???
-    ?????????            ???   ???   ???
+    ?????????              ???   ??? ???   ???
-    PROG:P3SG:throw:A3SG spear woman be.determined
-    '(The/A) determined woman (was/is/will be) throwing (the/a/some) spear(s)'
+    PROG:P3PL:pick.up:A3SG spear and arrow be.small
+    '(He/she/it) (was/is/will be) picking up spear(s) and small arrow(s)'

-Verbs are not marked for tense, so this may refer to a past, present, or future event.
-Bare nouns may be either definite or indefinite, and bare inanimate nouns may additionally be either singular or plural.
-Thus, 'A determined woman was throwing the spears' and 'The determined woman is throwing a spear' are both valid translations for the above gloss given proper context.
-However, all of the parenthetical information in the third line makes the gloss needlessly hard to read, and it obfuscates whatever feature of the language that the gloss is meant to demonstrate.
+Verbs are not marked for tense, so this may refer to a past, present, or future event, and they don't mark the gender of their referents.
+Also, bare inanimate nouns may be either singular or plural.
+Thus, 'He was picking up a spear and small arrows' and 'She is picking up spears and a small arrow' are both valid translations for the above gloss given proper context.
+However, all of the parenthetical information in the third line makes the gloss needlessly hard to read, and it gets in the way of the gloss fulfilling its purpose clearly.

 There are a number of conventions used in this document that exist to make the glosses easier to read, which are listed below:

 - Most of the time, verbs in the perfective aspect refer to past events, so they will be translated as being in the past tense.
 Verbs in the imperfective aspects will be translated as being in the present tense.
 - Adjectives, which are essentially similar to stative verbs such as (?) ('to be excited') and (?) ('to be small'), will be glossed without 'be' when they are being used attributively.
-- Animate nominals will be translated as being definite, and inanimate nominals will be translated as being both definite and singular.
+- Inanimate nominals will be translated as singular when they are ambiguous with regards to number.
 - Third person singular human referents of unknown gender will be variously glossed as 'he', 'she', 'him', 'her', etc.

 Below is the gloss from above written using these conventions:

     ????????? ??? ??? ???
+    ?????????            ???   ???   ???
     PROG:P3SG:throw:A3SG spear woman determined
     'The determined woman is throwing the spear'

 Of course, these conventions are only used when they would be sensible to use.
-Events that clearly take place in the future will be translated as being in the future tense, and nouns that are clearly indefinite or plural will be translated accordingly.
-When a gloss is being used to demonstrate some feature of the language, such as marking of aspect or definiteness, the gloss will contain all of the information that it needs to fulfill its purpose.
+Events that clearly take place in the future will be translated as being in the future tense, and nouns that are clearly plural will be translated accordingly.
+When a gloss is being used to demonstrate some feature of the language, such as marking of aspect or number, the gloss will contain all of the information that it needs to fulfill its purpose.

 #### A.B.C.
 A note on terms for syntactic arguments